nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Navigating User Input History: `↑`, `↓`

-Allows user to quickly retrieve their previous inputs from current session by using the up and down arrow keys.
+Allows user to quickly retrieve their previous inputs from current session by using the up and down arrow keys of your keyboard.

 Format: `↑`, `↓`